Doonshean

 The area gets its name from the nearby Doonmore fort, with dún (fort) transliterated to doon, and síon deriving from the word síneadh meaning a stretch of land.
 The promontory fort is accessible by walking through the fields.
 There are also a number of other ring forts, enclosures and related archaeological sites in the area.

-Dún Síon's beach has views of the village Kinnard in the neighbouring parish of Lispole.
+Dún Síon's beach has views of the village Kinard in the neighbouring parish of Lispole.
 The Siorrach, meaning "foal", is a sea stack which can be seen from the beach and is said to resemble a foal.
 The Trá Bheag, meaning "small beach", runs along the beach until it meets the sea.

 Notable people

 The sports commentator Mícheál Ó Muircheartaigh was born in Dún Síon, and wrote a book titled From Dún Síon to Croke Park.